A Psychology Professor Explains What It Means To Be A Vulnerable Narcissist

 By Mark Travers, Ph.D. | March 29, 2022

-I recently spoke to researcher Ana Blasco-Belled from the University of Girona, Spain to gain a better understanding of the nature of these behaviors.
-Here is a summary of our conversation.
+I recently spoke to researcher Ana Blasco-Belled from the University of Girona, Spain to gain a better understanding of the nature of vulnerable narcissists—who they are and what makes them tick.
+Here's a summary of our conversation.

 How can one identify vulnerable narcissism in themselves or in people close to them?

 Vulnerable narcissism is considered an internalizing trait, meaning that it is characterized by high levels of neuroticism and low levels of agreeableness and extraversion.
-The inner experience of inferiority or the paranoidal fear of being criticized and rejected is something "built in" vulnerable narcissists.
+The inner experience of inferiority or the paranoid fear of being criticized and rejected is something "built into" the constitution of vulnerable narcissists.

-This represents the high psychological fragility and entitled expectations of vulnerable narcissism.
+This represents the high psychological fragility and entitled expectations of vulnerable narcissists.

-However, Vladi doesn't ask his colleagues for that coffee, therefore Vladi has no coffee, and feels "I'm hurt because I didn't receive the expected warming morning welcome and the delicious coffee I deserve, so maybe they don't think I'm the good, special man I am in fact".
+However, Vladi doesn't ask his colleagues for that coffee.
+Therefore, Vladi has no coffee and feels hurt: "I'm hurt because I didn't receive the expected warming morning welcome and the delicious coffee I deserve, so maybe they don't think I'm the good, special man I am."

-This makes Vladi feel bad towards himself but also towards their colleagues, and ultimately behave aggressively and malevolently.
+This makes Vladi feel bad about himself but also towards his colleagues and causes him to behave aggressively and malevolently.

-At the end, Vladi's colleagues had no idea what had happened because all the story was inwardly developed by Vladi.
-But in exchange, they just watched the "end" of the film, which is Vladi manifesting (even secretly) his antagonistic attitudes.
+In the end, Vladi's colleagues had no idea what happened because the story was inwardly developed by Vladi.
+They just watched the "end" of the film, which is Vladi manifesting his antagonistic attitudes.

 In what situations (if any) can vulnerable narcissism be beneficial to an individual's life?